jose-elias-alvarez/nvim-lsp-ts-utils/README.md

     confirmation before updating imports.
 Set to `false` by default.

-  - `watch_dir` (string, nil): sets a fallback directory that the plugin will watch for changes if it can't find a `.gitignore` in the root directory.
+  - `watch_dir` (string, nil): sets a fallback directory that the plugin will watch for changes if it can't find a Git root from the current root directory.
 Path is relative to the current root directory.
 Set to `nil` by default.

-  Note that if the root directory is not recognized as a Git project and `watch_dir` is `nil` or fails to resolve, the plugin will not enable file watching.
+  Note that if the root directory does not have a Git root and `watch_dir` is `nil` or fails to resolve, the plugin will not enable file watching.
+This is to prevent performance issues from watching `node_modules` and irreversible changes from modifying files not under version control.

 ## Setup